 The stunning ‘Via Algarviana’, which meanders to Sagres at the very tip of Western Europe, starts here at Alcoutim.
 Along the way, there are beautiful walks and trails for hikers, bikers, and offroaders.
 The coastal beaches of the Algarve are a good stretch away.
 But Alcoutim is proud to present its very own fluvial beach, set on a bend in a tributary to the Guadiana.
 Sheltered and surrounded by greenery, it’s a welcome change from the baking stretches edging the south coast.

-You won’t find too many fellow ex-pats up here.
-This is the place to come and immerse yourself in traditional Algarvean life.
+You won’t find too many fellow expats up here.
+This is the place to come and immerse yourself in traditional Algarve life.
 Spend your afternoons chatting with the locals in one of the restaurants or bars overlooking the water, watching the river cruises sailing by.
 Alcoutim villas for sale in this area are secluded and private.
 Amenities are a drive away.
 This is your chance to practice self-sufficiency.
 Buy a horse, maybe a goat or two.
 Go skinny dipping in the stream that crosses your land.
 There’s nobody about to see you or intrude on your privacy.

 The Michelin restaurants might be left behind at the coastline along with the tourist hordes, but there’s plenty of opportunities to eat well up here.
 Any local restaurant will be presenting good food, home cooked and often homegrown or hunted.
 Inland, ditch the fish and get a game dish.
 The Alentejano black pigs give a wonderful meat, along with the wild boars.
 There are 1001 variations on delicious stews, ‘ensopados’ and ‘al fornos’.
-They are all a hearty meal for anyone to appreciate.
+They are all a hearty meal for everyone to appreciate.

-For owners of an Alcoutim property, the area is a small gem.
+For owners of an Alcoutim property, this area is a small gem.
 You are tucked away in the corner of the Algarve, but still within reach of modern amenities.
 You can detox from the working world’s physical and mental pollution.
 Meditate, do yoga, or find a spot gazing across the hills to drink a cold beer.
 Relax.

-If we have piqued your interest in buying Alcoutim real estate, please have a look at our database, which is full of information that will help you find that perfect property.
+If we have piqued your interest in buying Alcoutim real estate, have a look at our database, which is full of information that will help you find that perfect property.